fpier042/aws-weather-app/README.md

    - Issue: Unable to push code to repository
    - Solution: Follow the SSH key setup guide in the prerequisites section

-## 🪪License

-This is a project licensed under MIT

 ## 🛸 Potential Future Improvements

 1. Implement a graphical user interface (GUI) for a more interactive experience